New Browse the v6.0 Documentation below or jump to earlier versions.

 8.2.
 Time Profile for measuring Response Times

 8.4.
-XML Connect Pool for Cluster Testing
+Cluster Connect Pool for Cluster Testing

 8.5.
 Step Testing with Variable Load